Notice of Pre-AIA or AIA Status

 Regarding claim 7, the limitation ‘wherein each of the plurality of nodes are edge nodes of a distributed computing system’ is directed to generic computer components recited at a high-level of generality such that they amount to nothing more than mere instructions to apply the exception using generic computer components (MPEP 2106.05(f)).

-The limitation ‘using a consensus algorithm to determine a current status of a particular cluster based on the status of each of the at least one node associated with the particular cluster; using a second consensus algorithm to determine the state of the system based on the current status received from each cluster of the plurality of clusters; and indicating to a user the state of the system’ is a mathematical concept, per paragraphs 0034, 0044 of the specification.
+The limitations ‘determining a consensus status from each node of the at least one node, wherein the consensus status reflects a consensus state of each node of the at least one node; determining a current status of a particular cluster based on the status of each of the at least one node associated with the particular cluster; determining the state of the system based on the current status received from each cluster of the plurality of clusters’ is a mental process – concept performed in the human mind by observation, evaluation, judgment, and/or opinion.

 Step 2A: Prong two

-This judicial exception is not integrated into a practical application because the additional elements ‘a plurality of nodes; and a server, the server comprising: one or more processors; and one or more computer-readable non-transitory storage media coupled to the one or more processors that stores instructions operable when executed by the one or more processors to cause the system to perform a method for; by each cluster; by the control plane; organizing the plurality of nodes into a plurality of clusters, wherein each cluster of the plurality of clusters comprises at least one node’ are directed to generic computer components recited at a high-level of generality such that they amount to nothing more than mere instructions to apply the exception using generic computer components (MPEP 2106.05(f)).
+This judicial exception is not integrated into a practical application because the additional elements ‘a plurality of nodes; and a server, the server comprising: one or more processors; and one or more computer-readable non-transitory storage media coupled to the one or more processors that stores instructions operable when executed by the one or more processors to cause the system to perform operations; by each cluster; by the control plane; organizing the plurality of nodes into a plurality of clusters, wherein each cluster of the plurality of clusters comprises at least one node’ are directed to generic computer components recited at a high-level of generality such that they amount to nothing more than mere instructions to apply the exception using generic computer components (MPEP 2106.05(f)).

 Step 2B